grafana/plugin-tools/docusaurus/docs/how-to-guides/data-source-plugins/profiling-backend-plugin.md

 ---

 You can configure a backend plugin to enable certain diagnostics when it starts, so-called profiling data.
-This can be useful when investigating certain performance problems, such as high CPU or memory usage, or enabling [continous profiling](https://grafana.com/oss/pyroscope/).
+This can be useful when investigating certain performance problems, such as high CPU or memory usage, or when usage of [continous profiling](https://grafana.com/oss/pyroscope/) is desired.

 ## Configure profiling

 In the [Grafana configuration file](https://grafana.com/docs/grafana/latest/setup-grafana/configure-grafana/) you can configure profiling under a `[plugin.<plugin ID>]` section where `<plugin ID>` is the plugin identifier of your backend plugin you want to profile, e.g. [grafana-github-datasource](https://grafana.com/grafana/plugins/grafana-github-datasource/).

-Running a backend plugin with profiling enabled and without block and mutex profiling enabled should only add a fraction of overhead and is suitable for production or continuous profiling scenarios.
-Adding a small fraction of block and mutex profiling, such as 10-5 (10%-20%) should in general be fine, but each plugin might vary.

 **Example:**